mattdeak/Udacity_Machine-Learning-ND/README.md

 # Udacity_Machine-Learning-ND
-Machine Learning NanoDegree Course Material
+Completed Projects for the Machine Learning Nanodegree curriculum at Udacity.